EXPEDITE: A Study of Remodulin Induction Followed by Orenitram Optimization to Treat Pulmonary Arterial Hypertension

 - Vijay Balasubramanian, MD (ucsf)

 Vijay Balasubramanian, M.D.
-Clinical Professor, UCSF Medical Director of Pulmonary Hypertension-Community Regional Medical Center Vijay Balasubramanian, M.D., specializes in pulmonary disease.
+Clinical Professor of Medicine, UCSF Medical Director of Pulmonary Hypertension-Community Regional Medical Center Vijay Balasubramanian, M.D., specializes in pulmonary disease.
 He is board certified in Internal Medicine.
 His residency and fellowship training were completed at the Medical College of Wisconsin.

 - Ronald Oudiz, MD (ucla)